NURSING 5109HO - An Introduction to Evidence Based Health Care

 General Course Information

-Course Code NURSING 5109HO Course An Introduction to Evidence Based Health Care Coordinating Unit School of Nursing Term Semester 1 Level Postgraduate Coursework Location/s Teaching Hospitals Units 6 Contact Flexible delivery mode Available for Study Abroad and Exchange N Course Description This course will examine the concept of evidence based practice.
+Course Code NURSING 5109HO Course An Introduction to Evidence Based Health Care Coordinating Unit Adelaide Nursing School Term Semester 1 Level Postgraduate Coursework Location/s Teaching Hospitals Units 6 Contact Flexible delivery mode Available for Study Abroad and Exchange N Course Description This course will examine the concept of evidence based practice.
 Topics will include the history of Evidence Based Health Care and constructing a question (topic identification).
 Students will develop skills in searching for evidence and determining the quality of evidence using critical appraisal of literature.

 Course Coordinator: Dr Rick WiechulaCourse Coordinator: Rick Wiechula